rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/7b-tekton.md

 2. Open the `values.yaml` file in the editor.
 After the `build-and-push`, reference the rox-image-scan task.

     ```
-    - taskName: rox-image-check
+    - defaultTaskName: rox-image-check
-    - taskName: rox-image-scan
+    - defaultTaskName: rox-image-scan
     ```

     The pipeline will now become: